Pylons/akhet/docs/architecture.rst

 All handlers should set ``self.request`` in their ``.__init__`` method, and the base handler does this.
-It also provides a place to put common methods used by several handler classes, or to set ``tmpl_context`` (``c``) variables which are used by your site template template (common to all views or several views).
+It also provides a place to put common methods used by several handler classes, or to set ``tmpl_context`` (``c``) variables which are used by your site template (common to all views or several views).
 (You can use ``c`` in view methods the same way as in Pylons, although this is not recommended.)